trivikak/hackrpi2025/README.md

 ### Introduction

 TRRAM is a web platform designed to help RPI students navigate course registration, understand degree requirements, and build personalized four-year academic plans.
-The system integrates data scraped from the school's course catalog, major requirement pages, RateMyProfessor, and the school Student Information System (SIS) to generate tailored recommendations.
+The system aims to integrate data scraped from the school's course catalog, major requirement pages (successful), RateMyProfessor, and the school Student Information System (SIS) to generate tailored recommendations.

 ### Features